8 Benefits of Drinking Beer in Moderation

 Grains like barley and wheat are used to make beer, along with water and yeast.
 The grains are full of nutrients that survive the brewing process.
 In fact, the fermentation and filtering process actually strengthens them.

 - Minerals (silicon, potassium, magnesium, calcium, selenium)

-People that drink alcoholic beverages in moderation have higher levels of good cholesterol (HDL).
+People who drink alcoholic beverages in moderation have higher levels of good cholesterol (HDL).
 This type of healthy fat reduces excess lipids in the blood, which can prevent clots and blockages.

 The active compounds in beer control the body’s inflammatory processes and reduce the likelihood of developing chronic diseases.

 It also contains a large number of antioxidants, molecules capable of preventing the damage caused by free radicals.

 Basically, even though it can come with all the problems of any other alcoholic beverage, drinking small amounts of beer is actually good for the body.

 Enjoy it as part of a nice, relaxing moment or have it a few times a week as part of your diet.